draeder/simple-p2p-social-network/README.md

 - Post & comment history is not sent to new joiners, yet
 - Many familiar social network features are not yet available (hashtags, likes, post sharing, searchs, followers, etc)
 - Code security has not been evaluated
-- Connections on Chrome for Android do not work, but other browser on Android seem to work okay
+- Connections using Chrome for Android do not work, but other browsers on Android seem to work okay

 ## Usage
 ### Online Demo